 - When using old database files and offline contacts.

-- Any situation where you feel uncertain about the mailing list and the subscribers’ willingness to receive marketing emails from your organisation.
+- Any situation where you feel uncertain about the mailing list and the subscribers’ willingness to receive marketing emails from your organization.

 Why should you bother with a resubscribe campaign?

-Here are a couple of very good reasons why you need to reengage your subscribers:
+Here are a couple of very good reasons why you need to learn how to resubscribe your email contacts:

 - You’re sending out messages that are never opened by people who don’t want to know about your brand.
 You’re wasting resources and skewing your performance statistics.
 How can you accurately know if your email marketing campaign is working if, for example, 50% of the list never responds?
 In time it could be that 100% of the list won’t respond.
 What kind of impact will that have on you, your employer or your client?

 - Your sender reputation is lowered by non-activity or low engagement from your users.
 Such webmail providers like Gmail are using engagement data to decide if they should deliver your emails to inbox or spam folder.
 So if 50% are inactive readers, Gmail thinks your message is not important and moves it to the junk file.

 - You might just end up being branded a spammer.
 Not a pleasant experience nor one devoid of possible penalties.
 If you’re really unlucky, your active subscribers might end up never receiving your email marketing messages because they’re left to languish in spam folders all over the internet.

 - You might, just might, kindle the flame of interest in your brand once more.
 The jaded, bored and preoccupied may see your resubscribe campaign and be inspired to sign up and become, once more, an active subscriber and, who knows, even a paying client.

 1. It should have a simple and straightforward call to action.